Introduction to MySQL Temporary Table

 INSERT INTO Credit(CustomerID,Credit_Limit) VALUES ('107', '3500');

-This structure is similar as we perform normally to insert rows into the permanent table in MySQL.
+This structure is similar to what we usually perform to insert rows into the permanent table in MySQL.
 Here is the result:

 How to delete MySQL Temporary Table?

-We need to use the succeeding DROP TABLE SQL statement to delete a Temporary table not a permanent one from the database:
+We need to use the next DROP TABLE SQL statement to delete a Temporary table, not a permanent one, from the database:

 DROP TEMPORARY TABLE TableName;

-Hence, it is a good practice to add a Temporary keyword while creating a short term table.
-This method will help to avoid the risk of making any changes to the original one like processing the queries or dropping it by mistake when we give the same names to both the tables.
+Hence, adding a Temporary keyword while creating a short-term table is a good practice.
+This method will help to avoid the risk of making any changes to the original one, like processing the queries or dropping them by mistake when we give the same names to both tables.

-For example, if we apply this query to the above create a temporary table then, we get the result as:
+For example, if we apply this query to the above create a temporary table, then, we get the result:

 DROP TEMPORARY TABLE TopCustomer;

-Explanation: If supposing whenever you want to delete the original table using the SQL drop temporary statement then, you will receive an error or warning which says that the table is unknown to be removed.
+Explanation: If you suppose you want to delete the original table using the SQL drop temporary statement, you will receive an error or warning saying that the table is unknown to be removed.

-MySQL is responsible to automatically remove the MYSQL Temporary table as the session ends or if there is any connection issue that terminates.
-The user that creates a Temporary table has a privileged view and access the table during a session.
-Two different users can use their own created temporary table with the same name in two different sessions without causing any effect to each other’s session.
+MySQL is responsible for automatically removing the MYSQL Temporary table as the session ends or if there is any connection issue that terminates.
+The user that creates a Temporary table has a privileged view and accesses the table during a session.
+Two different users can use their own created temporary table with the same name in two separate sessions without causing any effect on each other’s session.
 But we cannot create two temporary tables with identical names within the same session.